TomWright/dasel/README.md

 ##### `-m`, `--multiple`

-Tells dasel to select all multiple items.
+Tells dasel to select multiple items.

 This causes the [dynamic](#dynamic) selector to return all matching results rather than the first, and enables the [any index](#any-index) selector.